Machine-learning recovery of foreground wedge-removed 21-cm light cones for high-$z$ galaxy mapping: Conclusions

 \section{Conclusions}

-In this paper, we have successfully improved upon the U-Net recovery framework originally presented in GH21.
+In this paper, we have successfully expanded upon the U-Net recovery framework originally presented in GH21.
 As an important development to the work of GH21, we extend the U-Net's capability to process 21-cm light-cones, more closely resembling the observations that will be available from interferometers such as SKA1-Low in the near future.
 In parallel with this, we perform hyperparameter optimization to improve the overall predictive performance of the U-Net algorithm.
 We demonstrate that our network is able to reliably identify the location and morphology of the largest ionized regions in foreground wedge removed 21-cm images at EoR redshifts (see Figure \ref{fig:fake_lc_preds}).
-Our investigations underline that the U-Net recovery is robust to instrumental limitations and noise when adopting SKA1-Low as our fiducial instrument, with a manageable redshift-dependent down-turn in overall predictive performance.
+Our investigations underline that the U-Net recovery retains some level of reliability even when the instrumental limitations and noise of SKA1-Low are considered, exhibiting a manageable redshift-dependent downturn in predictive performance.
 We detail the U-Net's redshift-dependent performance as a function of various binary classification metrics and outline the extent of the U-Net's reconstruction effort across different spatial scales using the normalized cross-power spectrum of the ground-truth and prediction light-cones (see Figures \ref{fig:coeval_rec_stats}, \ref{fig:lightcone_rec_stats}, \ref{fig:norm_CrossCorr_coeval} and \ref{fig:norm_CrossCorr_lightcones}).

 As the principal advancement of this work, we establish a connection between the U-Net recovery framework and high-redshift galaxy catalogues.
 In doing so, we illustrate how U-Net recovered light-cones can provide information regarding the ionization state of the IGM surrounding the galaxies that will be surveyed by current and next-generation instruments such as JWST and \emph{Roman}.
 We subsequently outline how the ionized regions of recovered light-cones may be used as a guide for follow-up observations of high-redshift galaxies.
 We additionally demonstrate how the luminosity function of galaxies located in the ionized bubbles of U-Net recovered light-cones can be corrected to recover the true LF of galaxies in ground-truth ionized regions.
 We provide estimates of the luminosity-dependent correction factor and evaluate the efficacy of a targeted galaxy search over a range of EoR redshifts (see Figures \ref{fig:corr_fac_LFs_curves} and \ref{fig:optimization_plot}).